-If you are deaf or hard-of-hearing and have a TTY machine, you may talk with the Member Services Department.
+Deaf and hard-of-hearing Members who use a Teletypewriter (TTY) may communicate with the Member Services Department.
 For TTY service, please call 711.

-We value your input.
-We would like to hear from you with any comments or ideas that will help us improve the quality of service we bring you.
+As we value your input, we would appreciate hearing from you with any comments or suggestions that will help us further improve the quality of service we bring you.

-Harvard Pilgrim Health Care Member Services Department 1600 Crown Colony Drive Quincy, MA 02169 Phone: 1-877 907-4742 www.harvardpilgrim.org
+Harvard Pilgrim Health Care Member Services Department 1600 Crown Colony Drive Quincy, MA 02169 Phone: 1-888-333-4742 www.harvardpilgrim.org

 The Office of Patient Protection.
-The Office of Patient Protection is part of the Health Policy Commission.
-This group makes sure the laws about managed care complaint rights are followed.
-They are also in charge of directing appeals to outside review groups.
-You can reach them at:
+The Office of Patient Protection of the Health Policy Commission is the agency responsible for enforcing the Massachusetts laws concerning managed care grievance rights and for administering appeals to external review organizations.
+The Office of Patient Protection can be reached at: